 Companies often face issues when they can’t fill a meeting quorum due to unplanned absences or vacancies.
 The Code has now provided a solution for this.
 Emergency Boards can be utilised to fill the positions of unplanned absences/vacancies for board meetings in order to satisfy quorum requirements.
 The SEC must be informed immediately of the creation of an Emergency Board.

 CloudCfo is an outsourced cloud accounting and financial service provider for companies in the Philippines.
 We have experience advising clients (domestic and international) on incorporation, business registrations, BIR and SEC compliance.
 We have an in-depth understanding of the accounting, governance and tax compliance system in the Philippines and a track record of navigating clients successfully through this system.
 We are experts at tailoring our services and providing advice to fit a specific business model.
-Visit us at www.cloudcfo.ph or contact us at email@example.com and let us help you grow your business with confidence.
+Visit us at cloudcfo.ph or contact us at email@example.com for more information on how we can support your business here in the Philippines.